jayalfredprufrock/dynamo-box/README.md

 });
 ```

-Use the `makeDdbRepository()` to create a fully-typed repository class
+Use `makeDdbRepository()` to create a fully-typed repository class:

 ```typescript
 import { makeDdbRepository } from '@jayalfredprufrock/dynamo-box';